Cybermals/Cybermals-Engine/README.md

     * supports generation of a box from geometry data
     * supports generation of geometry data from a box
     * supports rotation
+* sphere bounding volumes
+    * supports collision detection with points and other spheres

 ## Supported Platforms